 Positive professional relationships are built on effective communication that is respectful, kind, compassionate and honest.
-To communicate effectively, midwives must:
+To communicate effectively, nurses must:

-- a. be aware of health literacy issues, and take health literacy into account when communicating with women - b. make arrangements, whenever possible, to meet the specific language, cultural, and communication needs of women and their families, through the utilisation of translating and interpreting services where necessary, and be aware of how these needs affect understanding - c. endeavour to confirm the woman understands any information communicated to her - d. clearly and accurately communicate relevant and timely information about the woman to colleagues, within the bounds of relevant privacy requirements, and - e. be non-judgemental and not refer to women in a non-professional manner verbally or in correspondence/ records, including refraining from behaviour that may be interpreted as bullying or harassment and/or culturally unsafe.
+- a. be aware of health literacy issues, and take health literacy into account when communicating with people - b. make arrangements, whenever possible, to meet the specific language, cultural, and communication needs of people and their families, through the utilisation of translating and interpreting services where necessary, and be aware of how these needs affect understanding - c. endeavour to confirm a person understands any information communicated to them - d. clearly and accurately communicate relevant and timely information about the person to colleagues, within the bounds of relevant privacy requirements, and - e. be non-judgemental and not refer to people in a non-professional manner verbally or in correspondence/ records, including refraining from behaviour that may be interpreted as bullying or harassment and/or culturally unsafe.